grlt-hub/app-compose/README.md

 - Offers the ability to visualize the system composed of containers effectively (including transitive dependencies and their paths).
 - Provides a simple and intuitive developer experience (DX).
 - Ensures high performance, suitable for scalable applications.
-- Designed with a focus on quality and performance.
 - Includes debugging tools to facilitate the development process.
 - Covered by 100% tests, including type tests.